scds/latex-humanists/README.md

-LaTeX for Human(ist)s
+LaTeX for Humanists
-Materials for the DMDS workshop: LaTeX for Human(ist)s
+Materials for the DMDS workshop: LaTeX for Humanists

 This repository contains workshop files, as well as files used to create the [workshop webpage](https://scds.github.io/latex-humanists) with GitHub Pages.